 Hays is right to highlight the three Hebrews trusted God without knowing how the story would turn out.
 This is important because not all resistance stories have a happy ending.
 This is important because our resistance may get us thrown into the fire as well.
 This is important because we must trust our future to God.

-He creatively introduces the fourth figure in the furnace.
+Hays creatively introduces the fourth figure in the furnace.
 Nebuchadnezzar says “the fourth has the appearance of a god.”
 Hays gets my attention as he reports that only three men come out.
 The fourth figure does not follow but remains in the furnace of suffering.
-Hays turns to the Hebrews text where there is a great cloud of witnesses who have trusted in the power of God to deliver.
+He then turns to the Hebrews text where there is a great cloud of witnesses who have trusted in the power of God to deliver.
 At the end of this is Jesus, the “author and finisher” of faith.
 Jesus did not escape his enemies.
 He did not emerge from the furnace unscathed.
 He remained in it and “endured the cross” in order to deliver us.
 Hays answers the question, “Who is the god who will deliver?” with “the God who enters the furnace with us.”
 Hays then brings in a text from Isaiah to affirm this response.